cobwebch/svconnector/Documentation/Developers/ConnectorApi/Index.rst

   indicating the status of the process (typically this could be an indication of success or failure).

-  It doesn't do anything by itself, but just calls hooks.
+  It doesn't do anything by itself, but just calls events (or hooks).

   Input
     array of parameters and a status